maitreverge/piscine_42/README.md

 <h1 align="center">Piscine_42</h1>

+This repo is a global snapshot of my piscine, during July 2023 at 42 Perpignan.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

-This repo is a snapshot of my piscine, during July 2023 at 42 Perpignan.

-The "Piscine" is a selection test of 4 weeks, consisting in learning basic CS skills such as using a VSC such as Git, basic shell commands and scripting and of course good old C Language.
+The "Piscine" is a 4 weeks admission test , consisting in learning basic CS skills such as using a VSC, Shell commands and scripting and of course good old C.

 My log time was a bit distorded for various network reasons.
 My log time was between 10 and 12h a day.